Txbias/Wikipedia-Discord-Bot/README.md

 A Discord bot for Wikipedia requests

 ### Setup:
-1. Add your token at the bottom of the file.
+1. Change token in token.txt.
 2. Launch the file for your language.